-Our advocacy activities aim to advance social change by working productively with governments, policy makers, leaders, funders and the broader community, and challenging social norms and attitudes that reinforce women’s poor health outcomes.
+We aim to achieve this by working productively with governments, policy makers, leaders, funders and the broader community, and by challenging social norms and attitudes that reinforce women’s poor health outcomes.

 Our staff are committed to a woman’s right to optimal health.
 Every day, they advocate on behalf of patients, consumers and families to ensure equity of access to high quality and safe care.